Prairie Genealogy

 • Contact

-Prairie Genealogy is owned and operated by Gary L. Ball-Kilbourne, a professional genealogist residing in Fargo, North Dakota.
+Prairie Genealogy is owned and operated by Gary L. Ball-Kilbourne, a professional, board-certified genealogist residing in Fargo, North Dakota.

 Picture

-My personal family stories have also caused me to develop research expertise in Maryland, Connecticut, and Germany.
+My personal family stories have also caused me to develop research expertise in Maryland, the District of Columbia, Connecticut, and Germany.

-I hold a Certified Genealogist credential from the Board for Certification of Genealogists (BCG).
+I hold a Certified Genealogist® credential from the Board for Certification of Genealogists (BCG).
 In 2021, I was elected a BCG Trustee and named as the editor of BCG's publication, OnBoard.
+I also serve as secretary for the BCG Trustees.
+In 2024 BCG renewed my Certified Genealogist® credential and awarded me the Certified Genealogy Lecturer® credential.

 Besides straightforward genealogical research, I am available to coach you as you work on your own research, as well as to engage with family history projects involving organizing information and files, writing, and editing.